Bipolar Disorder For Dummies

 Sedatives: Because sleeplessness often accompanies mania or depression and may exacerbate it, doctors often prescribe sedatives (sleep aids), such as zolpidem (Ambien), eszopiclone (Lunesta), and zaleplon (Sonata).
-These aren’t used to treat bipolar symptoms but rather to help manage sleep issues that often affect people with bipolar and that can complicate the illness.
+These aren't used to treat bipolar symptoms, but rather to help manage sleep issues that often affect people with bipolar and that can complicate the illness.

-Maintaining Mood Stability with Bipolar Disorder
+Maintaining Mood Stability in Bipolar Disorder

 Establish routines that ensure a regular sleep-wake schedule.
 Lack of quality sleep is related to mood instability and is often a warning sign of an impending mood episode.

 Ingest healthy stuff and avoid the bad stuff, including alcohol and marijuana, which may interfere with medications and/or disrupt mood regulation.